Photographer Tutorial

 Color photos should have rich, accurate color.

 We prefer photos with bold and vivid colors.
-We may reject drab photos shot on cloudy days.
 You may need to boost a photo's saturation slightly in Photoshop to breathe life into the colors.

 Photos almost always benefit from level adjustments, color tweaks.
 However, we are not suggesting drastic changes.
 In particular, do not over-sharpen your images.
 Running a sharpen filter more than once can create undesirable artifacts on your image.